guplem/robo-base/README.md

 ## Setup

-> Only reqiored if you are starting a new project using the `main` branch.
+> Only required if you are starting a new project using the `main` branch.

 1. Fork this repository or use it as a template for your own project.